semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

   -  While DigitalOcean is working on the cluster, go to *API* menu and generate a *Personal Access Token* with Read & Write permissions.
   - To finalize, go to *Container Registry* and create a starter repository.
 Set the repository name, which is globally unique, and remember it for the next chapter.

+Next, create a Container Registry with the following actions:

+- Go to *Container Registry*.
+- Click *Create*.
+- Set the registry name.
+Names are unique across all DigitalOcean customers.
+- Select the *Starter* free plan.

 On Semaphore, store the DigitalOcean Access Token as a secret:

 1. Log in to your organization on [id.semaphoreci.com](https://id.semaphoreci.com).